What Is Dementia? Symptoms, Types, and Diagnosis

 The following procedures also may be used to diagnose dementia:

 - Cognitive and neurological tests.
-These tests are used to assess thinking and physical functioning.
-These include assessments of memory, problem solving, language skills, and math skills, as well as balance, sensory response, and reflexes.
+Used to evaluate thinking and physical functioning, these tests include assessments of memory, problem solving, language skills, and math skills, as well as balance, sensory response, and reflexes.

 - Brain scans.
 These tests can identify strokes, tumors, and other problems that can cause dementia.
 Scans also identify changes in the brain's structure and function.
 The most common scans are: